Composing Parts for Expressive Object Generation: Analysis of PartComposer

-\textbf{Robustnes of PartCraft w.r.t.
-Masks.} PartCraft uses masked diffusion process to generate and compose the object parts.
+\textbf{Robustnes of PartComposer w.r.t.
+Masks.} PartComposer uses masked diffusion process to generate and compose the object parts.
 Hence, we first see the effect of the mask region, where we observe (Fig.~\ref{fig:part-craft-mask-robust}) that in cases where the mask occupies more region than the desired part, the part diffusion process mostly modifies the requested part.
-This demonstrates that PartCraft can still generate desired aesthetic outputs in case the masks are not very accurate.
+This demonstrates that PartComposer can still generate desired aesthetic outputs in case the masks are not very accurate.

-\textbf{Comparison of PartCraft to Baselines (Fig.~1).} In Fig.~\ref{fig:part-craft-qualitative-results}, we demonstrate a comparison of the StableDiffusion, InstructPix2Pix, and Rich-Text on the prompts demonstrated in the teaser figure.
-For Rich-Text, we add the description in PartText to the part token if it's present in the base prompt; if not, we add the part description as a footnote in the object token in the base prompt.
-For InstructPix2Pix, we make instructions regarding part modification one by one on the base generation.
-We find that the baselines significantly change the entire composition of the object instead of just specified parts.